grayson-poon/spider-ling/README.md

 In Spider-ling, users will be able to:

-* Start, pause, and restart the game
+* Start, pause, and restart the current level
 * Move around the game view by pressing certain keyboard characters
 * Jump and launch from one location to another
 * Choose where they want to launch to by clicking on the game view relative to the player